 State Support.
 Legislative appropriations provide the primary state funding support to school districts.
 The major portion of state support is distributed through the FEFP.
 State funds appropriated to finance the FEFP include the General Revenue Fund, Educational Enhancement Trust Fund, and the State School Trust Fund.
 Although the General Revenue Fund includes taxes from a number of sources, the predominant tax source is the 6% sales tax on goods and services.
 The Educational Enhancement Trust Fund includes the net proceeds of the Florida Lottery and the tax proceeds on slot machines in Broward and Miami-Dade counties.

+The counties may share the funds with school districts.
 Other funding sources are tax receipts from state forests and proceeds from mobile home licenses, which are deposited into the License Tax Collection Trust Fund and distributed to local governments.

 Local Support.
 Local revenue for school support is derived almost entirely from property taxes levied by Florida's 67 counties, each of which constitutes a school district.
 Each school board must levy the millage set for its required local effort from property taxes.
 To set each district's share of the state total required local effort, the Florida Department of Revenue uses a statutory procedure to certify the property tax valuations of each district.
 The Commissioner of Education adjusts millage rates to assure required local effort does not exceed 90% of a district's total FEFP entitlement.